thegridelectric/gridworks-proactor/README.md

 gwcert key add --dns localhost mosquitto
 ```

-NOTE: This command will generate a broker certificate that _only_ allow connections to `localhost`.
+- **NOTE**: This command will generate a broker certificate that _only_ allow connections to `localhost`.
 See
   [External connections](#external-connections) below to create a broker certificate which can accept connections from
   external devices.

 Find the path to `mosquitto.conf` in the output of: